openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 (i.e. owner) is removed.
 In the example above, that `IPAMClaim` will be garbage collected by Kubernetes when the `VirtualMachine` named `vm-a` with UID `a0790345-4e84-4257-837a-e3d762d191ab` is deleted.

+To support hot-unplug scenarios (from Virtual Machines) the KubeVirt controller will need to remove the associated `IPAMClaim` objects.
+This should only happen if the NetworkAttachmentDefinition has the persistent IPs knob enabled.

 ### Implementation Details/Notes/Constraints